hany606/DMD2_Spring19IU/README.md

-# DMD2_Spring19IU
+# DMD2_Spring20IU
-This is a repository for Data Modeling and Database 2 course Spring19 Innopolis University.
+This is a repository for Data Modeling and Database2 course Spring20 Innopolis University.
 The repository contains all coursework and assignment.